MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Update-Help.md

 ## DESCRIPTION

 The `Update-Help` cmdlet downloads the newest help files for PowerShell modules and installs them on your computer.
-You don't need to restart PowerShell to make the change effective.
+You need not restart PowerShell to make the change effective.
 You can use the `Get-Help` cmdlet to view the new help files immediately.

 `Update-Help` checks the version of the help files on your computer.
 If you don't have help files